joao-carloto/RF_Install_Script/README.md

 <strong>Ubuntu:</strong>

-- Don't forget to make the script file executable, e.g. 'chmod a+x RF_Install.sh'
+- Don't forget to make the script file executable, e.g. 'chmod a+x RF_Install.sh'.
-- Don't forget to run the script with root privileges, e.g. 'sudo ./RF_Install.sh'
+- Don't forget to run the script with root privileges, e.g. 'sudo ./RF_Install.sh'.
-- If you want more feedback from the script remove/comment the redirects to /dev/null
+- If you want more feedback from the script remove/comment the redirects to /dev/null.